Priya-Raut/learning-spring/README.md

 # learning-spring
-A project created to learn basic concepts of Spring, a popular Java framework.
-The project explores the out of box Spring solutions with almost, no configuration such as
+A project created to learn basic components of Spring (a popular Java framework) while building a web application.

+The project explores the out of box Spring boot solutions with almost no configuration such as
 <br> 1.
 Embedded Tomcat server
 <br> 2.
 Embedded/In-memory H2 database
 <br> 3.
 Thymeleaf Templating Engine (for mapping static content with dynamic data from model)